 Bev Weiler, MA, LPCC, NCC

-Bev Weiler is a mental health counselor who works primarily with children and adolescents, LGBTQ individuals, and people with autism spectrum disorder.
+Bev is a mental health counselor who works primarily with children and adolescents, LGBTQ individuals, and people with autism spectrum disorder.
 She has worked with at-risk youth in a variety of situations, ranging from day cares and schools to a free theater program for underserved adolescents.
 She was instrumental in the founding of two charter schools in the Adams 12 school district and is the parent of a son and daughter, each on the spectrum, as well as a neurotypical daughter.
-We are extremely lucky to have her managing our support and skills groups and Autism 101 programs.